TheIthorian/Gravity/README.md

 -   `Use Border?` > Adds a border around the edge of the window which particles will reflect off
 -   `Disable Gravity?` > No force calculations will be made to the particles
--   `Vertical Gravity?` > Particles will not interact with eachother.
+-   `Vertical Gravity?` > Particles will not interact with each other.
     -   On desktop, the particles will drop to the the ground.
-    -   On mobile, the particles will travel in a direction dependent on the device oritentation.
+    -   On mobile, the particles will travel in a direction dependent on the device orientation.
--   `Random Direction?` - Any new particales spawned will have a random direction and velocity.
+-   `Random Direction?` - Any new particles spawned will have a random direction and velocity.
 -   `Enable Annotations?` > Annotations will be visible and additional annotation options will be available.
--   `Enable Lines Between Particles?` > Each particle will emit a line to every other plents.
+-   `Enable Lines Between Particles?` > Each particle will emit a line to every other particle.
 It makes for a cool effect!
 -   `Minimum Effective Gravity Displacement` > The distance to which any less displacement between particles has no more effect on the resultant force.
 Used to prevent infinite acceleration when particles get too close.

 ### Shortcuts